1-Arrow-1/IL-2-Campaign-Tracker/README.md

 - `pillow` - Image processing (DDS to PNG conversion)
 - `pyyaml` - Configuration file parsing
 - `psutil` - Process monitoring
+- `pdfkit` - PDF generation

+### Step 2: Install wkhtmltopdf (for PDF export)
+Download and install from: https://wkhtmltopdf.org/downloads.html

+The tracker will guide you through installation if not found.

-### Step 2: Download Campaign Ranks & Awards Images
+### Step 3: Download Campaign Ranks & Awards Images

-**IMPORTANT:** The tracker requires medal and rank images to display in-game.
+**IMPORTANT:** The tracker requires medal and rank images to display in-game and in PDFs.

 1. Download `CampaignRanksAwards.zip` from this repository
 2. Extract the ZIP file